 STEVE GREEN – expert contributor*

 A keen competitor and follower of rallying while at Salford University, Steve joined Lotus as a development engineer.
 Initially working on the Delorean project and later for Team Lotus’ Formula 1 team he subsequently moved to Lotus Engineering as a founder member of the Active Group and later General Manager.
 Steve eventually set up his own consultancy, The Chassis Company, before moving to the USA to focus on vehicle development for TRW Engineering in Detroit as Chief Engineer.
 Now retired, Steve was able to re-visit his aeronautical interests and obtained his pilots licence.
 Steve would join his former Lotus colleague Patrick Peal to make the Active Systems Peugeot 205 T16 article possible for the Rally Group B Shrine.

 Everyone at the Rally Group B Shrine wishes to thank all published authors that have worked towards preserving the history of Group B in some shape or form.
 This website would not exist or be as complete if we didn’t have their work as a daily reminder.
-We would like to personally thank Graham Robson, Mike Moreton, John Davenport, Reinhard Klein, Vittorio Roberti, Luca Gastaldi, plus the collective work of Motor Sport Magazine and Auto Moto and Sport Magazine.
+We would like to personally thank Graham Robson, Mike Moreton, John Davenport, Reinhard Klein, Vittorio Roberti, Luca Gastaldi, Bill Munro, plus the collective work of Motor Sport Magazine and Auto Moto and Sport Magazine.

 Our best regards are also sent to our various information contributors that have helped the Rally Group B Shrine along since its creation!

-*The honorary title or acknowledgement does not carry endorsement to this website or its team members.
+*The honorary title or acknowledgement does not expressly carry endorsement to this website or its other team members.